 IRS Reference: Publication 946: How to Depreciate Property

 Home Office Expenses

 You can compute home office deductions by calculating the cost, multiplying by the area's square footage, and subtracting the value from the total.
-Conversely, you can deploy the IRS option where you deduct $5 per square foot of the office space for a maximum of 300 feet.
-(Related Reading: How to Start a Small Business from Home)
+Alternatively, you can use the IRS simplified method where you deduct $5 per square foot of the office space for a maximum of 300 feet.

 Legal and Professional Fees